LiamBindle/MQTT-C/README.md

 two source files totalling less than 2000 lines.

 #### A note from the author
-It's been amazing to hear about all the places MQTT-C is being used!
+It's been great to hear about all the places MQTT-C is being used!
 Please don't hesitate to get in touch with me or submit issues on GitHub!

 ## Getting Started